erikjhordan-rey/Kata-Dagger2-Android/README.md

 Do you want to contribute?
 --------------------------

-Feel free to report or add any useful feature, I will be glad to improve it with your help, before submitting your code please check the [codestyle](https://github.com/square/java-code-styles).
+Feel free to report or add any useful feature, I will be glad to improve it with your help.

 Developed By
 ------------

 * Erik Jhordan Rey - <erikjhordan.rey@gmail.com>

 License
 -------